if-web-dev/WORDLE/readme.md

 ## Author

-This project was created by [if-web-dev](https://github.com/if-web-dev).
+This challenge was created by [Melvynx](https://github.com/Melvynx).